APettit98/Astronomy_Final_Project/README.md

 # Astronomy_Final_Project
 A command-line astronomy trivia game for my Astronomy of the Solar System final project

+This project is based on a MacOS terminal, and to use the makefile the user should have the Xtools command line installed

 ## Usage
 To create the executable, simply download or clone the repository and run the command 'make' in the directory of the repository